mlcommons/GaNDLF/docs/usage.md

   # -h, --help         Show help message and exit
   # -v, --version      Show program's version number and exit.
-  -c , --config       The configuration file (contains all the information related to the training/inference session) -i , --inputdata    CSV file that is used to generate the metrics; should contain 3 columns: 'subjectid, prediction, target'
-  -o , --outputfile   Location to save the output dictionary.
+  -c , --config       The configuration file (contains all the information related to the training/inference session) -i , --inputdata    CSV file that is used to generate the metrics; should contain 3 columns: 'SubjectID,Target,Prediction' -o , --outputfile   Location to save the output dictionary.
 If not provided, will print to stdout.
 ```